jesseopdenbrouw/riscv-rv32/README.md

 * Further optimize the ALU for size and speed.
 * The `time` (TIMEH:TIME) registers are currently read only, but should be writable.
 * Move CSR and LIC into the core.
-* Identified a problem when an trap is requested and the memory is read or written.
+* Identified a problem when a trap is requested and the memory is read or written.
 The instruction is not executed (is not retired), but the memory is accessed, and can have side effects in I/O (i.e. clearing bits or starting hardware).
+The memory access cannot be stopped, because of the following: if an access loads/stores on a misaligned memory address, an exception is raised.
+Disabling the memory access with disable the exception, which caused the memory to be accessed again.
+This is called a combinational loop.

 ## Disclaimer